How to measure sales enablement performance?

 The underlying purpose of sales enablement is, essentially, to improve sales outcomes.
-While this is an admittedly reductive and oversimplified statement, it holds true and serves the purpose in this context because as soon as you consider this, the need to measure and track various metrics around sales enablement becomes immediately apparent.
+While this is an admittedly reductive and oversimplified statement, it holds true and serves the purpose in this context because as soon as you consider this, the need to measure and track sales enablement performance becomes immediately apparent.
 After all, how would you know if you’ve improved something without measuring it?

 So, then, with the need for measurement established, what exactly is it you should be measuring?
 There’s a plethora of metrics you could be tracking, but here are a few key ones that will give you insight into your sales enablement program’s strengths, weaknesses and progress: